The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 ISO measures the sensitivity of your sensor to light.
 ISO is a measure of sensitivity to light, which is crucial for achieving proper exposure in various lighting conditions.
 A low ISO (e.g., 100 or 200) means the sensor is less sensitive, requiring more light for a proper exposure.
 A high ISO (e.g., 3200 or 6400) makes the sensor more sensitive, allowing you to shoot in darker conditions.

 The trade-off for this increased sensitivity is the introduction of digital noise, which manifests as a grainy or speckled texture that can degrade image quality and obscure fine details.
+The higher the ISO, the higher the noise level in the final file.
 For landscape photographers who prize clarity and detail, the guiding principle is to keep the ISO as low as possible (at its base value, typically ISO 100) for the given lighting conditions.
+This is why ISO is the third corner of the exposure triangle — also called the photographic triangle or photography triangle — and the one to move last.

 ISO in digital photography refers to the sensitivity of the sensor to light.
 Increasing the ISO setting amplifies the sensor's output signal, allowing for shooting in low light conditions without altering the aperture or exposure time.
 Here's how this process can lead to digital noise: